Last updated:

 Philanthropic contributions

-If you have questions about donating to the CDP Global Recovery Fund, need help with your disaster-giving strategy or want to share how you’re responding to this disaster, please contact development.
+If you would like to make a donation to the CDP Global Recovery Fund, need help with your disaster-giving strategy, or want to share how you’re responding to this disaster, please contact development.

 (Photo: A group of children arriving to a community lunch preparation as part of the recovery and rebuild humanitarian aid program.
 Credit: Jose Luis Molero / The Wayuu Taya Foundation)